-The Primary Years Programme of the International Baccalaureate Organisation (IBO) along with the educational framework of Berlin forms the basis for the Berlin Cosmopolitan School’s curriculum.
+The Primary Years Programme of the International Baccalaureate Organisation (IB) along with the educational framework of Berlin forms the basis for our school’s curriculum.
 It was developed especially for international schools worldwide and leads up to the IB Diploma Programme.

 International Awareness: The curriculum combines the most successful pedagogical concepts worldwide and enables students to change schools internationally without difficulty.

 Inquiry-based Learning: The PYP is devoted to learning, building upon knowledge and experiences, developing the most appropriate learning methods and finding out about things one would like to know more about.

 Integrated Thinking: Math, languages, art, sciences and social studies are taught by means of interdisciplinary themes in order for the students to recognize correlations.